Fairfax County, Virginia: Economy

 Fairfax County's economy revolves around professional services and technology.
 Many residents work for the government or contractors of the federal government.
 The government is the largest employer, with Fort Belvoir in southern Fairfax the county's single largest source of federal employment.
-Fairfax County has a gross county product of about $95 billion.
+Fairfax County has a gross county product of approximately $95 billion.

-Fairfax County also is home to major employers such as Volkswagen Group of America, Hilton Worldwide, DXC Technology (formerly Computer Sciences Corporation), Northrop Grumman, Science Applications International Corporation (SAIC), Leidos, Booz Allen Hamilton, Gannett, Capital One, General Dynamics, ICF International, Freddie Mac, Sallie Mae, ManTech International, Mars, NII and NVR.
+Major employers in the county include Airbus, Volkswagen Group of America, Hilton Worldwide, DXC Technology, Northrop Grumman, Science Applications International Corporation (SAIC), Leidos, Booz Allen Hamilton, Gannett, Capital One, General Dynamics, ICF International, Freddie Mac, Sallie Mae, ManTech International, Mars, NII, and NVR.
 The county is home to seven Fortune 500 company headquarters, 11 Hispanic 500 companies, and five companies on the Black Enterprise 500 list.

 The county's economy is supported by the Fairfax County Economic Development Authority, which provides services and information to promote Fairfax County as a leading business and technology center.
 The FCEDA is the nation's largest non-state economic development authority.
 Fairfax County is also home to the Northern Virginia Technology Council, a trade association for local technology companies.
-It is the nation's largest technology council, with technology industry figures such as Bill Gates and Meg Whitman speaking at various local banquets.
 Fairfax County has a higher concentration of high-tech workers than Silicon Valley.